 Prospective community college students are eligible for various loans, some of which are subsidized and guaranteed by the government.
 While taking out a loan certainly adds on to the debt you will graduate with, it can be an effective way of being able to afford a college education.
 Be sure to read the following article that goes into detail on the types of loans that are available.

 Grants and scholarships are, essentially, free money.
-They do not have to be repaid, and can be a great addition to your financial aid package.
+They do not have to be repaid and can be a great addition to your financial aid package.
 While grants are usually based on the student's financial need, scholarships are often based on some outstanding achievement.
 The following articles discuss these two types of aid further.
 As a general guideline, a student must remain enrolled in full-time or part-time coursework in order to continue receiving aid.
 A change in academic standing, transferring to another school, or withdrawing from classes can affect the amount of financial aid you receive.
 Be sure to check with your source of aid for any other conditions upon which your aid depends on.

 To be sure that you are getting the best financial aid package you are eligible for, be sure to apply for financial aid every year.
 This includes completing the FAFSA form, the government's Free Application for Federal Student Aid.
 The information you provide in the FAFSA is used to calculate each student's Expected Family Contribution (EFC) score.
-This score in turn determines the amount of money the student and his or her family are able to contribute to higher education.
-It is very important to provide very accurate financial information on the FAFSA, since any qualification for aid will have to be supported by proof of financial eligibility.
-Although both a paper version and an online version of the FAFSA are available, the online version will provide better accuracy and a faster turnaround time.
+This score, in turn, determines the amount of money the student and his or her family are able to contribute to higher education.
+It is very important to provide very accurate financial information on the FAFSA since any qualification for aid will have to be supported by proof of financial eligibility.
+Although both a paper version and an online version of the FAFSA are available, the online version will provide better accuracy and faster turnaround time.

 As you embark on completing the FAFSA and other forms, be sure to keep a close eye on all applicable deadlines.
 The window for completing and turning in the FAFSA form is only from January 1st to March 1st (Kantrowitz, 2007 - 2).
 There should be no good excuse for not completing the aid forms on time, especially since your education could depend on the amount of aid you receive.